 Ewan’s core research interests are economic and social rights, particularly in the governance of enterprises.
-He specialises in corporate law, insolvency, pensions and institutional investment, labour law, private law, law and economics, and legal history, in the Commonwealth, the European Union and the United States.
+He specialises in corporate law, labour law, insolvency, pensions and institutional investment, private law, law and economics, and legal history, in the Commonwealth, the European Union and the United States.
 He is particularly interested in law’s social role, and its consequences for equality, fairness and justice.

-All papers are freely downloadable from SSRN.
+All papers are freely downloadable from LawArXiv (for recent papers) and from SSRN.

-- Principles of enterprise governance
+- Principles of enterprise law

 - Constitutional and administrative law